D-clearance

 For an undergraduate students to take graduate courses as undergraduate electives, their major department must send written approval to the Office of the Registrar.

 The Math department will only approve 500-level electives for MATH/AMCM juniors or seniors, and only for courses that do not have an undergraduate equivalent.
-For example, undergraduate students should take Math 425A/B rather than Math 525A/B.
+In particular we will reserve seats in Math 505a, 510a, 525a, 540, and 555a for registered graduate students.